georgzoeller/coursera-getdata-031/README.md

 ### run_analysis.R

 Usage

   1. Extract the getdata-projectfiles-UCI HAR Dataset.zip into the working directory, retaining directory structure
   2. run the script with source('run_analyis.R') the script.
+  3. the script will attempt to install dependent packages automatically on first use (gdata, plyr, dplyr)

 Actions performed
  1. Merges the training and the test sets to create one data set.